A decent hydration pack is an absolute must to carry all the essentials for both rider and machine

 Having said that, not all bikes accept water bottles – and some riders still need to carry more stuff than is strap-on-able – so we’ve included some reviews of hip-packs (don’t call them bumbags okay?)

 To do well in the test, a pack must be comfortable, practical and functional.
-Scroll down to find the best hydration packs.

 The best hydration packs